A hysterectomy is a surgical procedure to remove the womb (uterus). You'll no longer be able to get pregnant after the operation.

 Recovering from a hysterectomy

 A hysterectomy is a major operation.
-You can be in hospital for up to 5 days after surgery, and it takes about 6 to 8 weeks to fully recover.
+You can be in hospital for up to 5 days after surgery, and it can take about 6 to 8 weeks to fully recover.

 Recovery times can also vary depending on the type of hysterectomy.